 By embedding TTF fonts, the file size increases a little.
 However, it is still of reasonable size to be transferred over a network.

-To take advantage of the PDF Embedded TTF Font feature, take the following steps (the feature is not supported on library components):
+To take advantage of the PDF Embedded TTF Font feature (this feature is not supported on library components), take the following steps: